 In order to achieve the 2040 target, the government is relying on support from international experts.

-For example, the VSB Group, headquartered in Dresden, founded the Korean subsidiary “VSB Renewable Energy Korea Ltd.”.
-To enter the market, it secured a 35 MW wind farm project.
+For example, the VSB Group, with its headquarters in Dresden, founded the Korean daughter “VSB Renewable Energy Korea Ltd.”.
+A 35 MW wind farm project secured her to enter the market.

 FKI Tower in Seoul